Does the kidney cleanse diet and supplements really work? We are all different, so as you can imagine, the answer somewhat lies in your individuality.

 - They also enjoyed less inflammation as shown by a reduction in inflammation markers like CRP, TNF-alpha, and IL-6 levels.

-- Patients also had less itching too, which is a common symptom in kidney disease [R].
+- Patients also had less itching too, which is a common symptom of kidney disease [R].

-Translation: A spoonful of pumpkin seeds and other seeds pack a ton of benefit and can easily swap out for processed chips in your diet.
+Translation: A spoonful of pumpkin seeds and other seeds pack a ton of benefits and can easily swap out for processed chips in your diet.

 13. Beet Juice

-By helping to lower blood pressure and also by stimulating oxygen supply to tissues, beets and beet juice are a great vegetable for anyone to enjoy.
-They are also relatively low in carbohydrate despite their sweet taste.
+By helping to lower blood pressure and also by stimulating oxygen supply to tissues, beets and beet juice are great vegetables for anyone to enjoy.
+They are also relatively low in carbohydrates despite their sweet taste.

-In a pilot study of people with chronic kidney disease, highly concentrated beet juice helped to reduce the renal resistive index, which is a marker of poor heart health in people with kidney issues [R].
+In a pilot study of people with chronic kidney disease, highly concentrated beet juice helped to reduce the renal resistive index, which is a marker of poor heart health in people with kidney issues.

 Tip: Try mixing beet juice with carrot or celery juice for a great antioxidant cleanse recipe.

 Don’t love lemon?
 Watermelon or other melons are also a great source of citrate in the diet.
-Citrate in the diet reduces the risk of kidney stones [R].
+Citrate in the diet reduces the risk of kidney stones.

 15. Sardines (Pilchard)

 Sardines are a type of fish related to herring.
-Known to be one of the lowest risk for mercury, sardines are the safest among fish to eat.
+Known to be one of the lowest risks for mercury, sardines are the safest among fish to eat.

 Eating sardines is one of the healthiest ways to boost omega-3 fats in your diet.
-They are also on Kidney.org list of kidney-friendly superfoods.
+They are also on Kidney.org’s list of kidney-friendly superfoods.

-Omega 3 fats, including fish oils, reduce the risk of end stage kidney disease and is also related to slowing the progression of kidney disease as well [R].
+Omega 3 fats, including fish oils, reduce the risk of end-stage kidney disease and are also related to slowing the progression of kidney disease as well.